The Origin of Christmas - Myths and Little Known Facts

 Many religious scholars believe that Jesus probably was born in the Spring or Autumn, and most likely in the Spring.

 Also, during the spring, the Jewish festival called 'Passover' is celebrated with Jews from all over the Roman Empire traveling to Jerusalem for the Passover Festival.
 Because of the heavy concentration of Jews in Jerusalem at this time of the year, it is believed that the Romans chose this time for the taking of a census.
-Mary and Joseph probably went to Bethlehem for the census, several miles from Jerusalem.
+Mary and Joseph went to Bethlehem for the census, several miles from Jerusalem.

 The Origin of Christmas Took Place in 350 AD